What is an Environmental Assessment?

 Provincial Environmental Assessment

-Letter send to MOECC volunteering to undertake individual EA August 19, 2014.
+Letter sent to MOECC volunteering to undertake individual EA August 19, 2014.

 Entered into a Voluntary Agreement with MOECC August 29, 2014.